Being on the equator, we really hadn't expected to be hiking in snow.

 We had realised from talking to other people who had attempted to climb to the summit of Cotopaxi that it wasn’t something we wanted to try.
 But driving to a drop-off point at the base and then hiking an hour to a refuge?
 That sounded doable.

 Having spoken to Fernando, the owner of Tovar Expeditions, the night before we left to visit the national park, I gathered that it would be a simple hike, if rather tiring given the altitude, and that no special equipment would be necessary.
+Of course, we were wrong and we should have packed those gifts for hikers we recently received from our family.

 We were picked up in the morning by Marciel, our energetic guide and Alex, our laconic driver, promptly at 8am and we loaded into the van for the hour drive northeast of Latacunga to the National Park.